tres-xxx/QuestionsGenerator/README.md

 # QuestionsGenerator
-This is a code done in c++ to generate questions with the answers that we have already wrote.
+This is a code done in c++ to generate questions with the answers that we have already wrote before.